khakhalin/notes/keywords/tensorflow.md

 When building the model, for the first layer, either use `keras.layers.input` with `shape` param, or set `input_shape` param in a "normal layer".
 Shape is  a tuple describing the dimensions **of one data point**.
 Later, when running `model.summary()`, another silent dimension of value None will be added upfront, for minibatch **batch size**.

-To fit the model, TF2.0 has only 1 function (not 3 as in TF1.0): `fit`.
+To **fit the model**, TF2.0 has only one universal function (not 3 different ones as was the case in TF1.0): `fit`.
 It takes x and y explicitly; you specify `batch_size` as a parameter, as it is the fit that will do batching.
 Good if entire set fits in RAM, and there's no on-the-fly data augmentation.

 > I is also possible to work with generators, that in TF1.0 was handled by `fit_generator`, with variable `steps_per_epoch`, but I'd need to read about it when I need it.

 To check if the model is reasonable: `model.summary()`, or `tf.keras.utils.plot_model(model)` to see a nice block diagram with lines connecting them and all sizes specified (this one requires pydot).

-# TF profiler???

-#todo

 # Eager execution